d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

         return x - x.mean()
 ```

-To see how it works let's feed some data into the layer.
+To see how it works let us feed some data into the layer.

 ```{.python .input  n=2}
 layer = CenteredLayer()